dnzengou/tokenlab/African-Token-Lab_whitepaper.md

 </ul>

 <ul>Our initial customers segment target are organizations.
 We work with public private organisations to
-<li>finding innovative, user-centered approach to solve problems in a time and cost efficient fashion, providing
+<li>finding innovative, user-centered approach to solve problems in a time and cost-efficient fashion, providing
 </li>
-<li>transparence, immutability and trust along the way to end-users
+<li>transparency, immutability and trust along the way to end-users
 </li>
 <li>by leveraging on distributed ledger technology,
 </li>